Hubbard and Heisenberg models on hyperbolic lattices: Metal-insulator transitions, global antiferromagnetism, and enhanced boundary fluctuations: Staggered spin susceptibility

-where all other terms in the sum with $x\neq y$ are summarized in the term $R$.
+where the DOS is given by Eq.~(\ref{eq:dos}).
 The last approximation is in the low-temperature limit and $W$ is a high-energy cutoff.
-In principle terms could appear in $R$, that lead to the cancellation of the logarithmic divergency under certain conditions.
-But in general the occurrence of an instability towards AFM ordering is generic even in the absence of translational symmetry.
+Provided that the DOS is finite at the Fermi energy, an instability toward AFM ordering is generic even in the absence of translational symmetry.